25A31A4354/AirCursor/README.md

 ```

 A camera preview window will appear in the bottom right corner of your screen.
 Press the `ESC` key while the window is focused to close the application.

+(Created on 14 July 2025, Deployed on GitHub on  18 February 2026)